 A few wee tips:

-Gluten Free Chocolate Cake with Salted Caramel and Mascarpone German Buttercream
+Gluten Free Chocolate Cake with Salted Caramel and Mascarpone German Buttercream, and a GIVEAWAY!

 Chocolate Mud Cake

 - 1 ½ Tbsp (23ml) lemon juice

 - 1 ½ cups strong, hot coffee (can be instant)

 - 3 cups (450g) all-purpose flour, or 1 to 1 gluten free flour substitute